Kura0913/VR-Dataset-Generator/README.md

 * --classes: Set the class to generate labels for, making sure the class name starts with the name of the mesh in the VR environment.
 * --delay: Set how often to generate images.

+### Notice:
+The number of objects generated at a time cannot exceed 253 (including objects outside the field of view).

 **example:**
 ```cmd
 python generate.py --img 960 540 --area 3000 --classes cone --delay 0